Ronald Michael Gilmore: Bishop of Dodge City

 On May 12, 1998, Pope John Paul II appointed Gilmore as the fifth bishop of the Diocese of Dodge City.
-He was consecrated on July 16, 1998 by Archbishop James Keleher, with Bishops Eugene Gerber and Stanley Schlarman serving as co-consecrators.
-He selected as his episcopal motto: "Be Still and Know" Psalms 46:10.
+He was consecrated at Saint Dominic Church in Wichita on July 16, 1998, by Archbishop James Keleher, with Bishops Eugene Gerber and Stanley Schlarman serving as co-consecrators.
+Gilmour selected as his episcopal motto: "Be Still and Know" Psalms 46:10.

-In 2001, the new Cathedral of Our Lady of Guadalupe in Dodge City was established.
+In 2001, the new Cathedral of Our Lady of Guadalupe in Dodge City was dedicated.
 Within the United States Conference of Catholic Bishops, Gilmore sat on the Stewardship Committee.

+Retirement

 On December 15, 2010, Pope Benedict XVI accepted Gilmore's letter of resignation as bishop of Dodge City.
 Gilmore had requested early retirement at age 68 from the pope because he felt the position had become a burden.